acbsp/bonafide.guru/en/contents.rst

 India.*

 In beginning of October 1991 Bhakta-das purchased a book of A.C.
-Bhaktivedanta Svami Prabhupada "Bhagavad-gita as it is" and after some time began to read it.
+Bhaktivedanta Svami Prabhupada "Bhagavad-gītā as it is" and after some time began to read it.
 Having examined the illustrations in first hand he found the book to be very valuable.
 He was reading it one day, another, a week but understood nothing.
 He started reading it again and